mike01720/FP2/README.md

 Write what you did!
 Remember that this report must include:

  I started off looking at a few different libraries like games, game/board, cards, and web-server but I really liked plot so I decided to stick with that.
 In the program I tested the code provided and looked at how plot works and what a function, in plot, is.
 Plot is a very nice racket function that I learned can take a list of mathematical functions or a list of lists including axis and functions.
 For each plot you can control what the axis say, what the title says, the style of the plot, and the color of each function.
 In my code there are plots of 2D and 3D functions that show how plot behaves.
 Racket has a large color database and you can either reference a color with one number, a combination of RGB numbers, or by its direct symbolic name.
 Also when plotting multiple functions you can use function-interval to shade in the space inbetween two functions to see what that looks like on a graph.
-Overall, I really like plot library's ease of use and well documented code
+Overall, I really like plot library's ease of use and well documented code.

 * a narrative of what you did
 * the code that you wrote